openlgtv/epk2extract/README.md

     cd epk2extract ; ./build.sh

-After building epk2extract can be found in ./build_linux/
+After building, epk2extract can be found in ./build_<platform>/

 To compile on Cygwin: